1.4. Integrating into your application

 )

-If you have downloaded the SDK release archive, you will need to specify the include and library directories manually in your CMake configuration, e.g.:
+If you have downloaded and extracted the SDK release archive, you will need to specify the include and library directories manually in your CMake configuration, e.g.:

 target_include_directories(${PROJECT_NAME}